-The 43nd Annual IHSA Team Chess Tournament will be held at the Peoria Civic Center on Friday, February 10, and Saturday, February 11, 2017.
+The 44th Annual IHSA Team Chess state series will consists of two stages.
+Sectional tournaments will be held on Saturday, January 27, 2018, and the state tournament be held at the Peoria Civic Center on Friday, February 9, and Saturday, February 10, 2018.

-This manual consists of two major parts: the Terms & Conditions for the IHSA Team Chess Tournament and the competitive Chess Rules that are used in tournaments and conference play.
+This manual consists of two major parts: the Terms & Conditions for the IHSA Team Chess state series and the competitive Chess Rules that are used throughout the season in tournaments and conference play.
 Please read these pages carefully.
 They contain valuable information and instructions that will be needed for this year's tournament.

-Entry Procedures
+Entry and Withdrawal Procedures